 How are decisions made on loans and credit products?

 Often, the larger the institution, the more automated the decision making on loans and other products.
-If you’re looking for a more personable decision, you may want to work with a local credit union or smaller bank.
+If you’re looking for a more personable decision, working with a local credit union may be your best option.